+Figure 2: California Bioregions

 Counties within this bioregion include all or portions of Plumas, Siskiyou, Butte, Tehama, Shasta, Lassen, and Modoc, which support relatively sparse population bases including the municipalities of Susanville and Alturas.
 This bioregion is comprised of the northern quarter of the Lahontan Hydrologic Region.

 Klamath/ North Coast Bioregion

 The Klamath/North Coast Bioregion extends roughly one-quarter of the way down the 1,100-mile coast and east across the Coastal Ranges and into the Cascades.
 The region extends from the Oregon border to Point Arena and from the continental shelf to the Central Valley, including Mount Shasta (14,160 feet tall) near the eastern boundary.
 The region is one of rugged relief, with severely sheared, faulted, and folded mountains forming parallel ridges and river valleys.
-It also has coastal terraces, lagoons, and populated floodplains, off-shore islands, estuaries, and subtidal deep-water habitats (USGS 2003).
+It also has coastal terraces, lagoons, and populated floodplains, offshore islands, estuaries, and subtidal deep-water habitats (USGS 2003).
 The California bioregional classification system does not include offshore and tidal areas.
 The marine portion of this bioregion is within two categories of California’s marine and ocean classification system: Southern Oregonian Province and Central Ocean (CERES 2005).
 Numerous rivers in this region offer spawning grounds for anadromous fish (e.g., salmon), including the Eel, Trinity, Klamath, Russian, Smith, Salmon, Scott, Mad, and Mattole Rivers.
 Large lakes include Clear Lake, Whiskeytown Lake, Clair Engle Lake, and the western part of Shasta Lake.

 The region includes all or portions of 10 counties: Del Norte, most of Siskiyou, Humboldt, Trinity, Mendocino, Lake, and the northwestern portions of Shasta, Tehama, Colusa, and Glenn.
 The region’s rugged and remote nature supports low population numbers.
 The largest city in the region is Eureka in Arcata Bay.
 This bioregion encompasses almost all of the North Coast Hydrologic Region.